dngupta/website/content/project/parc-safari.md

 +++

-[Parc Safari Burial Detection] (https://sites.google.com/site/excavationsatparcsafari/) (opens new window) was a collaboration between scholars in the departments of anthropology and of geography at McGill University.
+[Parc Safari Burial Detection] (https://sites.google.com/site/excavationsatparcsafari/) (opens new window) was a collaboration between scholars in the departments of anthropology and of geography at McGill University and Parc Safari.
 Parc Safari is a zoological park located in Hemmingford, Quebec, Canada, specializing in African fauna.

-Scholars from McGill were involved in detecting, excavating and documenting the graves of several animals in the zoo's cemetery.
-As part of an archaeological field school, undergraduate and graduate students carefully excavated the grave of a watusi.
-Watusis are large-horned cows that are found in Africa.
+Scholars were involved in detecting, excavating and documenting the graves of several animals in the zoo's cemetery.
+As part of an archaeological field school, undergraduate and graduate students carefully excavated the grave of a watus.
+The watusi is a large-horned cow typically found in Africa.

 2.5D Model alongside Photo of Watusi Grave ![2.5D Model alongside Photo of Watusi Grave](/img/parc_3d&photo.jpg)